Housecarl: Etymology

 Housecarl is a calque of the original Old Norse term, húskarl, which literally means "house man".
 Karl is cognate to the Old English churl, or ceorl, meaning a man, or a non-servile peasant.
 The Anglo-Saxon Chronicle uses hiredmenn as a term for all paid warriors and thus is applied to housecarl, but it also refers to butsecarls and lithsmen.
 It is not clear whether these were types of housecarl or different altogether.

 In Scandinavia

 As free manservants

 Originally, the Old Norse word húskarl (plural: húskarlar) (spelled huskarl, pl. huskarlar in Swedish) had a general sense of "manservant", as opposed to the húsbóndi, the "master of the house".
 In that sense, the word had several synonyms: griðmenn ("home-men") in Norway and Iceland, innæsmæn ("inside-men") in Denmark.
-Housecarls were free men, not to be confused with thralls (slaves or serfs); to this effect, the Icelandic laws also calls them einhleypingar ("lone-runners") and lausamenn ("men not tied").
+Housecarls were free men, not to be confused with thralls (slaves or serfs); to this effect, the Icelandic laws also call them einhleypingar ("lone-runners") and lausamenn ("men not tied").
 Both terms emphasise that they were voluntarily in service of another, as opposed to thralls.